-- School of Excellence: Enroll to become key partners in school improvement initiatives and gain national recognition for demonstrating excellence in family-school partnerships. - Reflections Art Program: Encourage and celebrate student participation in arts education through the nationwide awards program. - Family Reading Experience: Engage families of K-5 students in fun, interactive activities that teach core reading skills. - STEM + Families: Explore science, technology, engineering, and math (STEM) with their family-friendly, interactive activities. - Healthy Lifestyles: Learn about the three pillars of Healthy Lifestyles: body, mind, and earth.
-Access these resources to create healthy changes in schools. - PTA Connected: PTA Connected strives to help children act safely, responsibly, and thoughtfully online. - National PTA as a Grantmaker: National PTA offers millions of dollars of grants to provide extra support to PTAs to help run their programs.
+- School of Excellence: Gain national recognition for demonstrating excellence in family-school partnerships. - Reflections Art Program: Encourage and celebrate student participation in arts education. - Family Reading Experience: Engage families of K-5 students in fun, interactive activities for core reading skills. - STEM + Families: Explore science, technology, engineering, and math (STEM) with interactive activities. - Healthy Lifestyles: Learn about the three pillars of Healthy Lifestyles: body, mind, and earth. - PTA Connected: PTA Connected strives to help children act safely, responsibly, and thoughtfully online. - National PTA Grants: National PTA offers many grants.
 See PTA.org/grants for details.

-Leadership Development & Training (Required)
+Training (Required for Officers)

 All elected officers are required to annually complete 4 credits of PTA training.
 BOD members are encouraged to receive training as they should understand the other BOD positions and roles.
-The Affiliation Report requires Proof of Training for the officers.
+The Affiliation Report requires acknowledgement of training for the officers.
 See LouisianaPTA.org/training.
 Sources for training are:

 - 1) LAPTA Leadership Development Days: In-person training in southern and northern Louisiana in August. - 2) LAPTA Virtual Training Meetings: Held in September with the recordings posted at LouisianaPTA.org/training.
-Watching the recordings or reading the attached course documents is sufficient. - 3) LAPTA Individualized Training: LAPTA offers one-on-one training as needed.
+Watch the recordings or read the attached course documents. - 3) LAPTA Individualized Training: LAPTA offers one-on-one training as needed.
 Email President@LouisianaPTA.org.